srikanth-narayanan/Traffic-Sign-Classifier/README.md

 #### 2. Model Architecture

 I used the existing architecture of LeNet 5.
-The only modification was made in the number of input as 32x32x3 and the output classes as 43.
+A modification was made in the number of input as 32x32x3 and the output classes as 43.

 My final model consisted of the following layers: